Program customization

 PHIMPhenotyping in virologyEstelle Billard

-* these two two-day sessions are complementary and should be attended, starting with the calculation session.
+* These two two-day sessions are complementary and should be attended, starting with the calculation session.

 Quantitative Ecology & Evolution